StateoftheArt2020/SotA-Space-Apps-2020/README.md

 - Location: Aaruush - Bangalore
 - Members: Tanya Sabarwal and Piyush Mohan (2)

+Updates:
-Code for Html and Css have been added for the part of Animation.
+ - Code for Html and Css have been added for the part of Animation.
+(STILL IN PROGRESS)
+ - Description Spark AR Filter has been added.
 (STILL IN PROGRESS)